MOVE-II/move2radio/README.md

 Move2Radio is supported on Linux using the AppImage format.
 The software will decode the nanolink frames sent by the satellite and send it to the MOVE server via HTTP.

 ## Download
-You can download the newest version of move2radio here: TODO
+You can download the newest version of move2radio here: https://move2radio.lrt.mw.tum.de/download

 ## Install
 The AppImage itself can simply be started like a executable.
 On most linux systems you will have to mark the file as executable after download: